 In summary, the melting temperature of plastic is crucial in different situations, including manufacturing and processing.
 Understanding and controlling the melting temperature are essential in determining the suitable methods for shaping and molding plastic as well as ensuring the overall quality and performance of plastic materials.

-3. What is the temperature ranges for different plastic materials?
+3. What is the melting point for different plastic materials?

 As mentioned before, we all know that different types of plastic materials have different chemical structures and mechanical properties, consequently resulting in different ideal temperature ranges or melting points.